 When the day arrives that you decide extra support would be helpful, getting the care you need begins with an assessment by a Case Manager.

-Your first step is to call Health Link at 811 to arrange for your assessment.
+Your first step is to call intake access in your zone to arrange for your assessment.
 Anyone can make a referral to continuing care, including you.
 We will listen to your preferences and needs and help you make the best decision for you and your loved one.

 If you are in hospital when you need your assessment, then an onsite Transition Coordinator will act as your Case Manager until you’re discharged from acute care.